Quantum jump Monte Carlo simplified: Abelian symmetries: Numerical applications of weakly symmetric representations

 Second, if $t_1> t$, the normalized quantum trajectory at time $t$ is given by normalized Eq.~\eqref{eq:psi_t0}.
 Otherwise, a jump takes place of the type $j_1$ drawn with the probability $p_{j_1}$ proportional to its instant rate,

 and the system state is updated as $|\psi_{t_1+d t_1}(j_1,t_1)\rangle = J_{j_1} |\psi_{t_1}\rangle$ [cf.~Eq.~\eqref{eq:psi_t}].
 Then, in order to find time $t_2$ of the next jump, the step is repeated with $|\psi_0 \rangle$ replaced by the normalized conditional state $|\psi_{t_1+d t_1}(j_1,t_1)\rangle/\lVert |\psi_{t_1+d t_1}(j_1,t_1)\rangle\rVert$, and $t_1$ replaced by time $t_2-t_1$ between the first and the second jumps.
-This is done until $t_{n+1}>t$, in which case the normalized quantum trajectory after the occurrence of $n$ jumps is given at time $t$ by normalized Eq.~\eqref{eq:psi_t}.
+This is done until $t_{n+1}>t$, in which case the normalized quantum trajectory after the occurrence of $n$ jumps is given at time $t$ by normalized Eq.~\eqref{eq:psi_t}. \\

-The main computational difficulty is the evaluation of jumps occurrence times [Eq.~\eqref{eq:u}], which requires finding a norm of a system state evolving under the non-Hermitian effective Hamiltonian $H_\text{eff}$.
+The main computational difficulty is the evaluation of jump occurrence times [Eq.~\eqref{eq:u}], which requires finding a norm of a system state evolving under the non-Hermitian effective Hamiltonian $H_\text{eff}$.
 Therefore, efficient computation of the no-jump dynamics is necessary, e.g., via the exact diagonalization of $H_\text{eff}$ or via fourth-order Runge-Kutta integration~\cite{Plenio1998,Daley2014}.
-Another important factor is manipulation of the conditional system state generally described by $\mathrm{dim}(\mathcal{H})$ coefficients [for example, in Eq.~\eqref{eq:p_j} or when normalizing the state].
+We note that, alternatively, a discretization of quantum trajectories to finite but small time steps $\delta t$ can be considered.
+Here, at each step, occurrence of a jump is decided when a random uniformly distributed number $[0,1]$ is smaller than $ \delta t \sum_{j}\langle\psi| J_{j}^\dagger J_{j} |\psi\rangle$, which approximates, up to the linear order, the probability of a jump occurring for the system in $|\psi\rangle$ at the beginning of the step [cf.~Eq.~\eqref{eq:u}], upon which the type of jump $j$ is drawn according to its rate [cf.~Eq.~\eqref{eq:p_j}].
+The system state is then updated to $J_j|\psi\rangle$ or, when no jump occurs, to $(1-i \delta t H_\text{eff})|\psi\rangle$, and subsequently normalized before the next step.
+This originally proposed approach~\cite{Molmer92,Molmer93} is equivalent to first-order Euler integration of Eq.~\eqref{eq:u}~\cite{Plenio1998}.
+Nevertheless, another important factor remains: manipulating the conditional system state generally described by $\mathrm{dim}(\mathcal{H})$ coefficients [for example, in Eq.~\eqref{eq:p_j} or when updating and normalizing the state].